Close Banner

 Disney's Hollywood Studios

-Put the holly in Hollywood with the festive additions for Christmas at Hollywood Studios.
+Put the holly in Hollywood with the festive additions for Christmas at Hollywood Studios, running Nov.
+7 to Jan.
+5, 2027.
 During regular park hours, Sunset Seasons Greetings returns with its colorful projections and laser effects!
 As snow falls, Sunset Boulevard twinkles and favorite faces come to life.
 Look above as the billboards begin to move into motion and tell a tale — brought to you by iconic characters sharing their love for the season.
 Look down to see the Hollywood Tower Hotel come to "light" as it tells the stories of these characters.
 Catch the show intermittently throughout the night.

-Various characters throughout the park may be sporting some holiday accessories as well, such as Woody, Jessie and Buzz in Toy Story Land!
-Meet Santa at It's a Wonderful Shop now through Dec.
-24. And be sure to check out For the First Time in Forever: A Frozen Sing-Along Celebration for a special festive finale featuring Olaf.
+Various characters throughout the park may be sporting some holiday accessories as well, such as Woody, Jessie and Buzz in Toy Story Land — and of course, the man himself, Santa Claus!
+And be sure to check out For the First Time in Forever: A Frozen Sing-Along Celebration for a special festive finale featuring Olaf.

 Disney's Animal Kingdom

-The holiday highlights at Disney's Animal Kingdom are the Merry Menagerie!
+The holiday highlight at Disney's Animal Kingdom is the Merry Menagerie!
 Discovery Island comes to life with life-sized, artisan-sculpted puppets of winter animals that include reindeer, foxes, polar bears, penguins and more.
 These "Merry Menagerie" puppets are accompanied by serenading musicians, and they interact with guests to create a fun and festive atmosphere.
 We love how adorable they are, and we can even reach out and pet them!
+Plus, it's the last holiday season to meet Santa Claus in Dinoland, U.S.A.

 At night, the Tree of Life awakens for special holiday-themed stories (Note: The awakenings may not be available if the park closes before it can get dark enough for the projections.)
-Find out more on what you can expect at Animal Kingdom during the holidays.
+Find out more about what you can expect at Animal Kingdom during the holidays.
+And be sure to catch Mickey and Minnie dressed in their festive finest at Adventurers Outpost.

 Disney Springs

 Make sure to enjoy the Disney Springs Christmas Tree Stroll.
 The trail showcases decadently decorated, Disney-themed trees throughout the area.
-Our favorite would have to be the "Encanto" tree!
+Last year, our favorite was the "Encanto" tree!
 Participate in the Christmas Tree Stroll scavenger hunt and find all 20 trees to receive a surprise!
 You may also run into holiday carolers, Toy Soldier stilt walkers and other performers.

 Meeting Santa During the Holidays at Disney World

-Guide to Disney World Christmas Events - Santa at Animal Kingdom
+Disney World Christmas Events - Santa at Hollywood Studios

 Be on the lookout for Santa at Disney World this holiday season!
-He will make special appearances starting mid-November through the end of December.
-He is confirmed to make appearances at all four parks, Disney Springs and even a Disney water park!
+He makes special appearances starting mid-November through Dec.
+24, 2026.
+He typically makes appearances at all four parks, Disney Springs and even a Disney water park!

-From afar, Santa cruises voyages across Discovery River in a festive flotilla at Disney's Animal Kingdom.
-At Magic Kingdom, Hollywood Studios, Disney Springs, and during EPCOT International Festival of the Holidays, guests have a chance to have individual time with Santa and share what they want for Christmas (so be good for goodness sake!).
-You could even see Santa in his tropical best at Disney's Blizzard Beach Water Park!
+At Magic Kingdom, Hollywood Studios, Animal Kingdom, Disney Springs and during EPCOT International Festival of the Holidays, guests have a chance to share what they want for Christmas (so be good for goodness sake!).
+You might even see Santa in his tropical best at Disney's Blizzard Beach Water Park!

 Festive Food and Seasonal Flavors at Disney World